ivannotes/blog-post/develop_single_app_with_react.md

 this solution, it only an almost empty javascript file you could just ignore it.

 #### Debugging

-The last part is debugging, which actually is where we spend most of our time at.
-For browser debugging source-map is a good for connect compiled code with source code, and webpack-dev-server is good for debugging debugging with backend server.
+The last part is debugging, which actually is where I spend most of our time at.
+For browser debugging source-map is good for connecting compiled code with source code, and webpack-dev-server is good for debugging with backend server.

     devtool: "source-map",
     devServer: {